apigee/devrel/labs/eventarc-apihub/lab.md

 This approach creates a separate (the second, separate) entry point for the orchestration and automation pipeline built with GCP Workflows.
 It is a cloud native pipeline and does not rely on external dependencies.

-## Step 7: Api hub - Apigee sync
+## Step 7: API hub - Apigee sync
-This step is necessary to complete the final publication event onto the Api hub, so that it is always kept in sync with the correct and most up-to-date list of APIs deployed onto the Apigee X organization, so that the API catalog is kept in sync with the state of the API runtime gateway.
+This step is necessary to complete the final publication event onto the API hub, so that it is always kept in sync with the correct and most up-to-date list of APIs deployed onto the Apigee X organization, so that the API catalog is kept in sync with the state of the API runtime gateway.

 There is one major benefit of this approach: Workflows instances will be triggered autonomously also when a new API proxy deployment (or an API proxy deployment of a new version) is performed by an operator (with sufficient privileges) via the Apigee Management UI  or by another independent automation service account, still with enough machine user privileges (for example, an independent automation pipeline being executed by another existing build & deploy process).

-## Step 8: Notify Api hub of the API deployment
+## Step 8: Notify API hub of the API deployment
-As anticipated in the description of the Step 7, this represents the final step and this is the one that guarantees that the most up-to-date list and version of each published API in the API runtime gateway for the corresponding organization is presented to all (via UI and automation) users of the Api hub.
+As anticipated in the description of the Step 7, this represents the final step and this is the one that guarantees that the most up-to-date list and version of each published API in the API runtime gateway for the corresponding organization is presented to all (via UI and automation) users of the API hub.

-The Workflow has its own error handling logic, it is asynchronous and has eventual consistency design patterns so that even in case the Api hub has a problem in receiving the notification immediately, this will not be discarded.
+The Workflow has its own error handling logic, it is asynchronous and has eventual consistency design patterns so that even in case the API hub has a problem in receiving the notification immediately, this will not be discarded.

 ## Reference